Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or an item that is being divided, will certainly call for a survey to situate the brand-new edges as well as whole lot lines in Minnesota, which ought to be completely noted so they will certainly never end up being shed.
+Land that has never been precisely surveyed, or an item that is being split, will call for a survey to find the new edges as well as great deal lines in Minnesota, which need to be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.